 Many military skills, such as discipline, commitment, integrity, punctuality, presentation, ability to work under pressure, long hours, security awareness, and ability to take orders are often sought after by employers and are quite easily transferable to the superyacht industry.

-For RN personnel wishing to pursue a career as a deck officer or chief engineer on a yacht, the best advice is to write to the MCA first to obtain a Letter of Initial Assessment (LIA).
+For RN engineering personnel wishing to pursue a career as a chief engineer on a yacht, the best advice is to apply to a maritime college for a Letter of Initial Assessment (LIA).
 This sets out the exemptions based on your prior experience in the RN (or other part of the Forces).
+Please see registering for small vessel engineer training through the Alternative Route.

 The next steps to working on a superyacht: